 In addition to the thematic calls, the Volkswagen Foundation offers support for a number of measures that can be applied for at any time: Projects aimed at the integration of researchers from Central Asia and the Caucasus who are returning from abroad, workshops, symposia and summer schools as well as targeted aid for the creation and expansion of the academic infrastructure in the region.

 Details of conditions and the application procedure can be found under Information for Applicants 72 (pdf).
-Applications must be filed electronically via the electronic application system.
+Application is no longer possible.

 The funding initiative "Between Europe and the Orient – A Focus on Research and Education in/on Central Asia and the Caucasus" was started in 2000.
 In late November 2011 the Foundation decided to modify its offer to include a combination of theme-based calls and projects aimed at structural development.